Press Releases

 SCHOOL PART OF TEAM OF CITIZEN SCIENTISTS GATHERING DATA ON HOTTEST AREAS OF SALT LAKE CITY

-SALT LAKE CITY, UT—This Saturday, local school Rowland Hall will be part of a group of Utah citizen scientists mapping Salt Lake’s urban heat islands, the hottest areas of the city.
+SALT LAKE CITY—This Saturday, local school Rowland Hall will be part of a group of Utah citizen scientists mapping Salt Lake’s urban heat islands, the hottest areas of the city.
 This work is being done in support of the National Oceanic and Atmospheric Administration’s (NOAA) urban heat island mapping campaign.

 Salt Lake City is one of 18 communities in 14 US states and one international city* selected by NOAA to gather heat data in 2023, and one of only three communities in the Western United States.
 The city’s application was a joint effort among representatives and students from Rowland Hall, Utah State University's Utah Climate Center, Salt Lake City, the Natural History Museum of Utah, TreeUtah and Northwest Middle School.